kgashok/project-ideas/ias/pointerGlossary.md

 What does the above function do?
 1. Will compile but won't do anything useful
-2. Finds the first character that is part of `s2` that occurs in `s1`
+2. Finds the offset of the any character that is part of `s2` that occurs in `s1`
 3. Will execute forever
 4. None of the above